-EcoHub - a smart new Green Building on home soil
+EcoHub - a smart new Living Building on home soil

-The new building with be large enough to realise the community’s goals of a bustling EcoHub of learning, plus one that demonstrates zero waste de/construction and green building.
-Learning will become more accessible and exciting, with a new classroom large enough to host up to 60 local school children at a time.
+Opening in late 2022, the new EcoHub is large enough to realise the community’s goals of a bustling EcoHub of learning, plus one that demonstrates zero waste de/construction and green building.
+Learning is more accessible and exciting, with a new classroom large enough to host up to 60 local school children at a time.

 We thank Kaipātiki Local Board for funding this exciting project, and to Auckland Council, Landscape Architect Carl Pickens, Aspec Construction and Athfield Architects for bringing the EcoHub to life.

 - Deconstruction: Design and construction considered 'Whole of Life' and future deconstruction.
 Where possible, elements have been screwed and bolted together (not glued) for ease of deconstruction and reuse.